Career Paths in Library & Information Sciences

 The fully American Library Association (ALA) accredited Master of Library and Information Science (MLIS) program at the University of Maryland (UMD) prepares students for careers in a plethora of fields-including government, higher education, archives, museums, libraries, startups and many other organizations engaged in information activities.
 There truly is a broad range of possibilities open to our graduates.

 Where do our graduates work?

-The 2015-2016 MLIS Placement Survey, which tracks the job placement of alumni within six months of graduation, revealed that UMD MLIS graduates are working in the following fields (with real examples included below).
+The MLIS Job Placement Survey, which tracks the job placement of alumni within six months of graduation, revealed that UMD MLIS graduates are working in the following fields (with real examples included below).

 - Public libraries